Design, prototype, test

 - Graduate with a highly specialised qualification that’s recognised in Australia and overseas.

-- Combine your studies with a second major or double degree and expand your employment opportunities.
+- Choose a double degree and expand your employment opportunities.

 Why choose this course?